efabless/openlane2/docs/source/usage/writing_custom_steps.md

 ]
 ```

-Be sure to read the subclass's `run` docstring as they may contain critical information.
+Be sure to read the subclasses' `run` docstrings as they may contain critical information.